 Overhead and room recordings are incredibly challenging to mix.
 Regardless of the gear, room, and drum performance quality, you still need to make many corrections to make your cymbals sound pleasing in the mix.
 Having this in mind, you can turn for help to many processing plugins that are available in the audio market these days.
-By using these tools, it became much easier to introduce clarity back to dull and hollow-sounding drum recordings, especially if we talk about cymbals, hi-hats, and sounds that belong to the high range of frequency specter.
+By using these tools, it became much easier to introduce clarity back to dull and hollow-sounding drum recordings, especially if we talk about cymbals, hi-hats, and sounds that belong to the high range of the frequency spectrum.

 In the next tutorial, we will guide you and show you some practical examples of one such plugin unit.
 For the purpose of this tutorial, we will use a couple of pre-recorded drum kits that can be found within our drum machine RitMix, which is part of the SoundBridge: DAW.